badmansan/docker-simple-skeleton/README.md

 Try to go on `http://you-IP:you-port` in the browser.
 You should see a working website.

-In the future you can run composer from `php-cli` image:
-`docker-compose run --rm php-cli composer ...`.
+In the future you can run composer from `php-cli` image via `docker-compose run --rm php-cli composer ...` command.